ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 4: Secure Container
 No need to speed this up.
 I'm gonna claim that I'm loop unrolling and not that I hard coded all conditions.

+## Day 5: Sunny with a Chance of Asteroids
+😩
+The arguments are always param mode Pos.
+You only Imm them when accessing the value they point to.
+So much debugging on that assuming my param modes logic was wrong.
+Ran into the borrow checker a few times.
+It's annoying passing an isize into a function taking &isize doesn't autopromote it.
+I can't see any reason not to do so.
+Hopefully future IntCode days don't require futher re-engineering of old days like today did with day 02.
+It's also done a number on my day 02 runtime which is annoying.
+I guess I'll trade that for a blazing fast day 05.
+For now.